 “Seating is limited,” says Hillman.
 “So buy your tickets in advance.
 The benefit of the intimate space is: you’ll be completely immersed in the drama.
 The audience will enter the farmhouse where the action takes place.
 They’ll be right up close to extremely talented actors performing an amazing play.”

-The ensemble cast includes Lawrason Driscoll, Michelle Hensel, Peter Wiant, David Wayne Johnson, Katie Kowalski, Jason Noltemeier, and Dave Cunningham.
+The ensemble cast includes Lawrason Driscoll, Michelle Hensel, Peter Wiant, David Wayne Johnson, Katie Kowalski, Jason Noltemeier, and Scott Nollette.

 Set design is by Terry Tennesen.
 Costumes are by Ginger McNew.
 Set construction is by Terry Tennesen, Ian Keith, Taylor Clark and Eligius Wolodkewitsch.
 Lighting design is by Ian Keith.
 Stage manager is Susan Latham.
 Publicity is by Sheila Khalov and Monica Mick’Hager.
 Poster is by Ben Hillman.

-The show opens October 29 and runs for three weekends, Thursdays, Fridays and Saturdays at 7:30 pm and Sundays at 2:30 pm.
-It closes on November 15.
+The show opens January 14 and runs for three weekends, Thursdays, Fridays and Saturdays at 7:30 pm and Sundays at 2:30 pm.
+It closes on January 31.
 Keep checking this website for further updates.
 Tickets are $15.
 No one will be refused admission for inability to pay.
-Advance tickets may be purchased at Brown Paper Tickets.
-For more information, for low-income reservations, or to volunteer, call David Hillman at (360) 385-6207.
+For more information or for low-income reservations, call David Hillman at (360) 385-6207.